 Payment by The Plan for Benefits is based on the Allowable Fee and is impacted by the participation or nonparticipation of the provider in the Blue Cross and Blue Shield provider network in the state where services are provided.
+For an estimate of the Member's cost-sharing liability for covered items or services furnished by a particular provider, visit www.bcbsmt.com or call the number on the back of the Member's identification card.

-An In-Network provider agrees to accept payment of the Allowable Fee from Blue Cross and Blue Shield for Covered Medical Expenses, together with any Deductible, Copayment and/or Coinsurance from the Member, as payment in full.
+An In-Network provider agrees to accept payment of the Allowable Fee from Blue Cross and Blue Shield of Montana for Covered Medical Expenses, together with any Deductible, Copayment and/or Coinsurance from the Member, as payment in full.
 Generally, The Plan will pay the Allowable Fee for a Covered Medical Expense directly to the Participating Provider or PPO provider.
 In any event, The Plan may, in its discretion, make payment to the Member, the provider, the Member and provider jointly, or any person, firm, or corporation who paid for the services on the Member's behalf.

-Out-of-Network providers do not have to accept Blue Cross and Blue Shield payment as payment in full.
+Out-of-Network providers do not have to accept Blue Cross and Blue Shield of Montana payment as payment in full.
 Payment to a nonparticipating provider or a non-PPO provider for Covered Medical Expenses is based on the Allowable Fee.
-The nonparticipating provider or a non-PPO provider can bill the Member for the difference between payment by Blue Cross and Blue Shield and provider charges plus Deductible, Copayment and/or Coinsurance.
-The Member will be responsible for the balance of the nonparticipating provider's or a non-PPO provider's charges after payment by Blue Cross and Blue Shield and payment of any Deductible, Copayment and/or Coinsurance.
+The nonparticipating provider or a non-PPO provider can bill the Member for the difference between payment by Blue Cross and Blue Shield of Montana and provider charges plus Deductible, Copayment and/or Coinsurance.
+The Member will be responsible for the balance of the nonparticipating provider's or a non-PPO provider's charges after payment by Blue Cross and Blue Shield of Montana and payment of any Deductible, Copayment and/or Copayment and/or Coinsurance.